 The final reason we wouldn’t make a Tiny House is the strain that it could put on our relationship.
 Not only would the building process be stressful, but living in such a confined space together day in and day out could become a problem.

 We feel that in every relationship you need some space to do your own thing.
 And the environment in which you live in is crucial to creating that space.

 This was one of the main takeaways after watching the film, as they highlighted the ups and downs of how building a Tiny House affected the relationship of the young couple, Nikki and Mitchell (see below).
 Photo credit.

-So there’s our top 5 reasons we wouldn’t build a Tiny House.
+So there are our top 5 reasons we wouldn’t build a Tiny House.
 However, there are a few instances where we might reconsider.

 Skip or outsource the building process – it may be worth saving up more money for an established Tiny House.
 It’s still considerably cheaper than buying a regular free-standing house, and you skip the stress of building it from the ground up.

 We also like the idea of having a Tiny House without wheels.
 This increases the scope of the project regarding land size and house size.
 However, by the time you go down this path, you’re approaching similar costs to a standard free-standing house.
 So I don’t know if it would be worth it.
 Something to consider, nevertheless.

 Do you often dream of living in a gorgeous little house on wheels or are you against the movement altogether?
 We would love to get your thoughts below.

 PS – if you’re interested in learning more about building a Tiny House, check out Tiny House Community.

 PPS – And if you haven’t seen it already, we highly recommend you see SMALL is Beautiful – A Tiny House Documentary.
 It’s an eye-opener!